Am I addicted to alcohol

 The good news is that alcohol addiction is a treatable condition.
 The bad news is that many people who have become addicted to alcohol don’t get the care they need.

-Being able to answer the question, “Am I addicted to alcohol?” can be a vital step on the path to a much healthier future.
+Answering the question, “Am I addicted to alcohol?” takes you one step closer to a healthier future.

 What is Alcohol Addiction?